wp-plugins/file-gallery/readme.txt

 == Changelog ==

+= 1.6.5.2 =
+* December 16th, 2010
+* fixed a JS bug where attachment reordering would not work if gallery/single image insert options are hidden
+* set the option to display single image captions to true by default
+* thanks to jardokraka for noticing both issues :)
+* a few small bugfixes in javascript and template js dependencies

 = 1.6.5.1 =
 * December 6th, 2010
-* new function file_gallery_overrides() which you can use in your template files before the_content() to modify [gallery] arguments for that post, like this: file_gallery_overrides( array('size' => 'medium') )
-  //will add it to the help file soon
+* new function file_gallery_overrides() which you can use in your template files before the_content() to modify [gallery] arguments for that post, like this: file_gallery_overrides( array('size' => 'medium') ) (will add it to the help file soon)
-* gallery pagination: must use with 'limit' argument will NOT work with paginated posts or pages
+* gallery pagination: must use with 'limit' argument;
+  will NOT work with paginated posts or pages;
   example: [gallery limit="6" paginate="true"]
-  //will add it to the help file soon
+  (will add it to the help file soon)
 * a few small bugfixes: urlencoded caption for single images; 'simple' template no link variant; if link_size is set and link="none", images are still linked